kekkoian/Mastering-STM32/README.md

 main examples from the book MASTERING STM32 by Carmine Noviello.
-The board used for the examples is an STM32F401RE
+The board used for the examples is an STM32F401RE.
+All the examples are built with STM32CubeIDE.